spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

 ### Energy conversion by means of units

 Each hydro power plant uses a *unit* to convert the flow of water to electricity.
 These units are connected to the 'upper' and 'lower' nodes of the hydro power plants and the 'electricity' node.
-Water enters the 'upper' node, so the 'upper' node is connected to the unit through the *unit\_\_from\_node*.
+Water enters the 'upper' node, so the 'upper' node is connected to the unit through the *node\_\_to\_unit*.
 Water is then discharged, so the 'lower' node is connected to the unit through the *unit\_\_to\_node*.
 As the water discharges, electricity is produced, so the 'electricity' node is also connected to the unit through the *unit\_\_to\_node*.
 Below is a figure of these units.
 There is another unit connected to the electricity node but we'll get back to that later.

 ![units](figs_two_hydro/two_hydro_unit_node.png)